Projective varieties covered by isotrivial families: Descent

 \defi If $V,W$ and $T$ are $S$-schemes, an {\it $S$-isomorphism from $V$ to $W$} parametrized by $T$ will mean a $T$-isomorphism from $V \times_S T \to W \times_S T$.
 The set of all such isomorphisms will be denoted by $\ul{Isom}_S(V,W)(T)$. \ed

 The association $T \mapsto \ul{Isom}_S(V,W)(T)$ defines a contravariant functor

 The functor $\ul{Isom}_S(V,W)$ is representable whenever $V,W$ are flat and projective over $S$.
-For a proof of the representability of the $\ul{Isom}$ functor we refer the reader to (\cite{FGA} pp. 132-133).
+For a proof of the representability of the $\ul{Isom}$ functor we refer the reader to (\cite{FGA} p.
+132-133).
 We denote the scheme representing the functor $\ul{Isom}_S(V,W)$ by $Isom_S(V,W)$.

-To conclude that the family $Y_F \to Spec(F)$ is trivial we need the following result of Greenberg:
+To conclude that the family $Y_F \to Spec(F)$ is isotrivial we need the following result of Greenberg: